 Machine Learning of Indicators

-I have a lot of monitors, and I work with others to prepare measured moves for swing trades, but machines can lend a hand.
+I love working with others to prepare measured moves for swing trades, but machines can lend a hand.
 Canada’s IIROC is tightening what retail trading “algos” are allowed to do automatically2, so completely unmanned and automated trading through a retail brokerage is not possible in Canada.
 Algos can still pour over real-time and historic data assembling strong indicators and/or correlations for thousands of stocks.
 Indicators are inherently fuzzy and lend themselves better to machine learning (ML) versus hard rules to spot them.

 When ML algorithms have been trained and can accurately detect key reversal patterns, then those indicators can be fed into another ML algorithm for forecasting and risk assessment.